 Getting rid of automated features will help keep your iPhone running faster, and help extend your battery life as well.
 If you're still running iOS 6, you can skip this step as Apple didn't introduce these features until iOS 7.

-Both of these are luxury items.
-You don’t need them and you'll see a big boost in battery life as well as a noticeable increase in performance.
+You don't need these processes going on in the background and you'll see a big boost in battery life as well as a noticeable increase in performance if you stop them.

 Again, iOS 6 users can skip this step because it only relates to iOS 7 and later, which introduced some fancy new visual effects.

-With this setting, any video/voice messages you send or receive from that device will automatically delete themselves after two minutes of being opened, which will keep your storage free and hopefully stop your friends saving your hilarious drunken videos and plastering them over Facebook.
+With this setting, any voice messages you receive on the device will automatically delete themselves after two minutes of being opened, which will keep your storage free.

 Okay, let's get serious and free up a lot more storage.
 Open the Settings app, then tap General, and Usage, like you did when we were uninstalling apps.
 You'll see how much storage space is left and which apps are using up most of the space.